Why attacks on Christians are on the rise in some Indian states

-One Sunday last October, Pastor Somu Avarathi was surprised when he entered his church in Hubli, Karnataka, in the southern Indian state of Karnataka.
+One Sunday last October, he was surprised when Pastor Somu Avarathi walked into his church in Hubli, Karnataka, in the south Indian state.

-“People were sitting inside singing Hindu songs and chanting slogans,” he told the BBC.
+“People were sitting inside singing Hindu songs and chanting slogans,” he said.
+BBC.

 The pastor called the police, but when they arrived the protesters accused him of abusing a Hindu and forcing him to convert to Christianity.